The projects described below are featured to:

 Please note: prospective REU participants are welcome to apply to work with any of our participating faculty.

-Mentors: Prof. Jeff Bandar and Prof. Eugene Chen
+Mentors: Professors Jeff Bandar and Eugene Chen

 Project Description: